Recruitment Industry Outlook

 Continuous learning remains a crucial need for professionals in the recruitment industry.
 Here you can read what score respondents give themselves concerning their knowledge about artificial intelligence (AI) and machine learning.
 We also see the topics on which recruitment professionals still need training and about which trends they’re most interesting in learning.

 How would you rate your understanding of machine learning and artificial intelligence?

-Most respondents give themselves average scores for their understanding of machine learning and artificial intelligence.
+Most respondents believe their own level of knowledge about machine learning and artificial intelligence to be average.